CamilleDang/finalproj1/README.md

 In the first part of this project, I simulated a camera focusing at different depths using all the grid images.
 Objects that are far away from the camera don't change in position significantly when the camera moves around, but nearby objects vary their position significantly.
 If we simply average all the images in the grid without shifting, the image will be blurry around nearby objects and sharp around far-away objects.
 We thus shift the images "appropriately" -- I wrote a shift function with the signature function `shift_images(data, C, mid, order)`.

+In this function, each image is converted from BGR to RGB color space to align with typical color processing standards.
+A spatial shift is calculated for each image based on its distance from the midpoint, scaled by the coefficient.
+This shift effectively mimics camera or object movement, allowing the viewer to refocus on different planes within the scene based on the shifted perspective.
+I used the scipy.ndimage.shift function to apply the calculated shift to the image.

 I then shifted all the images and averaged them.

 Some examples of the camera focusing at different depths: